 The Library may draw upon other community resources when developing programs and may actively partner with other community agencies, organizations, educational and cultural institutions or individuals to develop and present co-sponsored public programs.

-Unsolicited offers from individuals and organizations to present programs will be evaluated by the same standards used when planning Library programming.
-Such programming opportunities should further the mission, vision and values of the Wichita Public Library as outlined in this policy.
+Unsolicited offers from individuals and organizations to present programs will be considered and evaluated further the mission, vision and values of the Wichita Public Library as outlined in this policy.

 Organizations or individuals collaborating with the Library on programs must coordinate marketing efforts with the Library's Communications Office.

 Assessments of the effectiveness of Library programs are based on attendance and audience satisfaction.
-Other evaluation criteria include attraction of new customers to the Library, the promotion of City/Library goals, and addressing the needs of a specific target audience as reported on program evaluation forms.
+Other evaluation criteria include attraction of new customers to the Library, the promotion of City/Library goals, and program evaluation forms.

 The Library reserves the right to use video or photographs taken of program participants for internal use, publication, use in Library promotional outlets, and evaluation purposes.